Skip to main content

 Tailored questionnaires for high, medium, and low-risk vendor categories, scaled to your organisation's risk tolerance and regulatory requirements.

-Review Triggers & Decision Notes (Leadership)
+Review Triggers & Decision Notes (Board oversight)

 Clear notes on which vendor changes should trigger a fresh review, a raised concern, or contract decision.